Saturday Night Live season 50: Cast

 Prior to the start of the season, Punkie Johnson, who had been on the show for four seasons since 2020, and featured player Molly Kearney, who had been on the show for two seasons since 2022, made the decision to leave after the conclusion of the previous season.
 Following Johnson and Kearney's departures, fellow featured player Chloe Troast was let go after only one season on the show.
 The show subsequently added three new cast members: Ashley Padilla of The Groundlings, stand-up comic Emil Wakim, and TikTok sketch comedian Jane Wickline.

 Marcello Hernández, Michael Longfellow and Devon Walker, all of whom joined the cast in 2022, were promoted to repertory status.

 In addition, SNL alums Dana Carvey, Maya Rudolph and Andy Samberg and actor/stand-up comic Jim Gaffigan, play Joe Biden, Kamala Harris, Doug Emhoff and Tim Walz, respectively, in the lead-up to the November 5, 2024 presidential election.
 Carvey and Samberg continued to make brief guest appearances, with Carvey continuing to portray the role of Biden.
-Mike Myers also returned to portray Elon Musk for three episodes after Carvey portrayed Musk on the episode following the presidential election.
+Another SNL alum Mike Myers also returned to the show to portray Elon Musk for three episodes after Carvey portrayed Musk on the episode following the presidential election.

-This was the final season for Heidi Gardner (who had been a cast member since 2017), Ego Nwodim (who had been a cast member since 2018), Longfellow and Walker (who both joined the show in 2022), and the only season for Wakim.
+This was the final season for Heidi Gardner (who had been fired after being a cast member since 2017), Ego Nwodim (who voluntarily left after having been a cast member since 2018), Longfellow and Walker (who were also let go, both joined the show in 2022), and the only season for Wakim (who was also let go).